zpaq/zpaq/readme.txt

   zpaq.1.pod - source for document zpaq.1.html created with pod2html.

 You can use pod2man to create a Linux man page.

+zpaq 4.02 adds commands c (create archive), x out/ (extract to directory), and l with no archive (show hcomp, pcomp strings).

 zpaq v4.01 adds incremental update.
 Before updating the archive, it compares the files and skips if identical.
 Extraction also